Complete Guide to Flash Photography for Beginners

 DIY or Home Made

 The cheapest is a piece of paper sellotaped over the flash.
-I've used this technique many times with great effect and it works well for popup flashes where you cannot buy diffusers.
-Be careful not to allow the paper to touch the flash, as the heat produced can be quite intense.
-Not only can you potentially set fire to the paper, but also it will damage your flash.
+I've used this technique many times with great effect, and it works well for popup flashes when you cannot buy diffusers.
+Be careful not to allow the paper to touch the flash, as the heat can be intense.
+Not only can you potentially set fire to the paper, but it will also damage your flash.

 Push on Flash Diffuser